BLB Solicitors

 In most cases, easements for rights of way arise in one of three ways:

-Can a right of way be lost?
+Can a right of way be removed or lost?

-• The parties involved can expressly agree to extinguish the right by entering into a formal deed of release.
+• The parties involved expressly agree to extinguish the right by entering into a formal deed of release.

 What can I do about an unused right of way?